Human Resource Management

 2. Continuous Executive Competency Development for New Business Contexts

-PTTEP has continuously organized training programs every year, to ensure that executives have the right knowledge and capabilities in driving the Company's vision, mission and corporate values as expected and in helping the Company's transformation.
-The activities organized in 2021 were as follows:
+PTTEP has continuously organized learning and development programs every year, to ensure that executives have the right knowledge and capabilities to drive the Company's vision, mission and values as expected and to support the Company's transformation.
+The activities organized in 2022 were as follows:

 2.1.
 Training customized on Adaptive Leadership Competency

-Adaptive Leadership Competency involves 15 aspects of vital skills for new generation executives, covering four main areas, namely Navigate, Empathize, Self-Correct, and Win-Win.
-Training programs were designed based on 2020 management assessment results and aligned with management Adaptive Leadership Competency.
-Programs were also organized in a virtual classroom setting to reflect transformation of the digital age and respond to the New Way of Working as listed below:
+Adaptive Leadership Competency involves 15 aspects of vital skills for new generation executives, covering four main areas, namely Navigate, Empathize, Self-Correct and Win-Win.
+This is a personalized learning experience aligning with the individuals' competency gap, provided with focused content, and is conducted through virtual classrooms, reflecting transformation to the digital age and responding to the New Way of Working.
+Programs conducted in 2022 are as listed below:

 - Royal Thai Navy: Naval College Course (RTN)